 On March 16, 1931, Idaho Senate Bill 116 passed and authorized ports in Idaho.
 No additional action was taken until 1958, when 80% of Nez Perce County voters in the November election favored creation of the Port of Lewiston – Idaho’s only seaport.

-The mission of the Port of Lewiston (Idaho’s only seaport) is to develop and manage assets and services that stimulate job creation and trade while entrusted with protecting the quality of life for its citizens.
+As Idaho’s only seaport, the mission of the Port of Lewiston is to develop and manage assets and services that stimulate job creation and trade, while enhancing the quality of life for Nez Perce County residents.

 The Port of Lewiston is a respected leader contributing to the region’s economic growth and vitality; a model of excellence for transportation, international trade, and job creation.

 Learn more about the Port of Lewiston by downloading our Port brochure.
 You will need Adobe Acrobat Reader to view.